cmazariegos44/project-2-frontend/README.md

 | Total Actual Hours: | Complete |  |	26 hours

 ## Code Snippet
+I was happy that i was able to successfuly use a nested for loop.

 ## Issues and Resolutions
-I think i over complicated my code by mashing everything in my app.js code into one function.
+I mashed most of my functionality into one function.
+In hindsight I think it would have been easier to break it out by function functionality like in pizza rat.